Creamen/git-sensible/README.md

 ### Delete a branch

 Once finished with a branch (merged into parent), they can be deleted to keep the repository nice and clean.
+This must be done locally and remotely.

 ```
 $ git checkout develop